 Convention Delegates & Business

 FFA chapters across Washington come together each year for the Annual Washington FFA State Convention.
 The primary purpose of the convention is for chapter delegates to gather and make decisions on behalf of their FFA chapter that affect all FFA members.
 The delegate process is conducted solely in person and each chapter has the opportunity to select 1 official voting delegate and 1 alternate delegate to participate in the delegate process and vote on behalf of their chapter on delegate business (approval of previous minutes, financial report, program of activities, and additional items submitted).
 The official delegate and alternate can both serve on committee work connected to the delegate process, but only one individual is allowed to vote on behalf of each chapter.
+Delegates will be registered through JudgingCard as part of the state convention registration process.

 DELEGATE coordinators

-Please contact our 2025 Delegate Coordinators with questions regarding the 2025 delegate process.
+Please contact our 2026 Delegate Coordinators with questions regarding the 2026 delegate process.

 Delegate Issues